 Limit Jobs to run on Specific Node Groups¶

-You can assign specific Projects to run only on specific nodes (machines).
-This can happen for various reasons.
-Examples:
+You can assign a Project to run on specific nodes (machines).
+This is achieved using two different mechanisms:

 - The project team needs specialized hardware (e.g. with enough memory).